Raghavi-Mohan/MyReactApplication/README.md

 # MyReactApplication
 A Sample application that involves all concepts of React - #Self Learning

-Lets Start with creating new react application
+Lets Start with creating new react applications:

-1. Open cmd and navigate to the folder where we want our new application. command used - 'cd (desired path)' "cd Desktop"
+1. Weather Forcaste web application.

-2. Create react application
+2. Simple react application covering components and state.

-command used - 'npx create-react-app my-app'
-It takes 5 - 10 mins to create this app
+3. Application using axios.